-Table 9: Summary of Choices for Ending a Formula
+Table 9: Summary of Choices for Ending a Formula (software versions WUV7J1B/2300P and later or and later)

-How to End Help Screen Description Basket Motion Operator Signal Action 0 Stopped coasts to stop; signal sounds after delay signal enabled until cancelled by operator 1 Reversing coasts to stop, then reverses at wash speed basket reverses with signal enabled until cancelled by operator 2 Drain Speed coasts to stop, then runs clockwise at drain speed basket runs with signal enabled until cancelled by operator 3 Tumble coasts to stop, then reverses at wash speed signal enabled after two minutes of tumbling; 4 Stop W/O Buz coasts to stop; signal sounds after delay signal enabled when last step ends, sounds for two minutes, then turns off 5 Rever W/O Buz coasts to stop, then reverses at wash speed signal sounds for two minutes, then shuts off; basket motion continues 6 Drain W/O Buz coasts to stop, then runs clockwise at drain speed signal sounds for two minutes, then shuts off; basket motion continues 7 Tumble W/O Buz coasts to stop, then reverses at wash speed signal sounds for two minutes, then shuts off; basket motion continues
+How to End Help Screen Description Basket Motion Operator Signal Action 0 Stopped coasts to stop signal sounds after delay; signal on until operator pushes Signal Cancel button 1 Reversing coasts to stop, then reverses at wash speed basket reverses with signal on until operator pushes Terminate button 2 Drain Speed coasts to stop, then runs clockwise at drain speed basket runs with signal on until operator pushes Terminate button 3 Tumble coasts to stop, then reverses at wash speed signal on after two minutes of tumbling; operator must push Terminate 4 STOP 2Min Buz coasts to stop; signal sounds after delay signal on for two minutes after last step ends, then turns off 5 REVER 2Min Buz coasts to stop, reverses at wash speed for two minutes, then stops; door unlocks after delay signal on for two minutes, then turns off 6 DRAIN 2Min Buz coasts to stop, runs clockwise at drain speed for two minutes, then stops; door unlocks after delay signal sounds for two minutes, then shuts off 7 TUMBL 2Min Buz coasts to stop, reverses at wash speed for two minutes no signal while reversing; signal on for two minutes after basket stops, then door unlocks after delay

 Note 5: End Codes 4, 5, 6, and 7 automatically shut off the operator signal two minutes after it begins sounding.
 The controller runs during this period to count down the time remaining for the signal to sound and turn it off when time expires.
 Because the controller remains active, silencing the operator signal manually before the two minute signal ends is the same as terminating the formula.
-Press to terminate the formula, thus silencing the signal.
+Press \(\xi\) to terminate the formula, thus silencing the signal.